 Further, our satellites may experience temporary outages or otherwise may not be fully functioning at any given time.
 There are some remote tools we use to remedy certain types of problems affecting the performance of our satellites, but the physical repair of satellites in space is not feasible.
 We do not insure our satellites against in-orbit failures after an initial period of six months, whether the failures are caused by internal or external factors.
 In-orbit failure may result from various causes, including component failure, solar array failures, telemetry transmitter failures, loss of power or fuel, inability to control positioning of the satellite, solar or other astronomical events, including solar radiation and flares, and collision with space debris or other satellites.
 These failures are commonly referred to as anomalies.
-Some of our satellites have had malfunctions and other anomalies in the past and may have anomalies in the future.
-Further, from time to time we move and relocate satellites within our constellation to improve coverage and service quality.
+Some of our satellites within our constellation to improve coverage and service quality.
 Satellite repositioning may increase the risk of collision or damage to our satellites and may result in degraded service during the repositioning.
 Although we do not incur any direct cash costs related to the failure of a satellite, if a satellite fails, we record an impairment charge in our statement of operations to reduce the remaining net book value of that satellite, if any, to zero, and any such impairment charges could depress our net income (or increase our net loss) for the period in which the failure occurs.
 Additionally, human operators may execute improper implementation commands that may negatively impact a satellite's performance.